Syed Asif Quadri

-Ancestry
+Early life and family

 Syed Asif Quadri was born in Hyderabad city on 19 November 1936.
-He is the son of the famous educationist / administrator Syed Ahmed Quadri and Mehrunnisa Begum.
+He is the son of the educator and administrator Syed Ahmed Quadri and Mehrunnisa Begum.

 His lineage traces back to the fourth Caliph Ali ibn Abi Talib.
 He was also a direct descendant of the famous Sufi Shaykh Abdul Qadir Gilani (1077–1166) and his great great grandfather was the Sufi shaykh of Tekmal Sayyid Sahib Husayni (1805–1880).

-His ancestors migrated from Baghdad first to Allahabad in north India, and then shifted south to Tekmal adopting this town as their permanent native place.
+His ancestors originated in Baghdad, migrated to Allahabad in north India, and then south to Tekmal, adopting this town as their permanent native place.

-Early life and education

 Asif Quadri spent his childhood and teen years in Hyderabad city.
 His mother had returned to England when he was barely 13, and he was thus brought up primarily by his father Syed Ahmed Quadri, who became his constant mentor, guide and friend.
 His father groomed him in sports, and he excelled.

+Education

 His schooling was at Madrasa-e-Aliya from where he passed out in 1952.
-He then joined Nizam College in Hyderabad, India and completed his BSc in mathematics, physics and chemistry in 1956.
+He then joined Nizam College, Hyderabad, India and completing his BSc in mathematics, physics and chemistry in 1956.

-At the end of 1956, Hyderabad State was disbanded by the Government of India and several of its districts were given to Maharashtra State, Mysore State and Madras State.
-The rump was reconstituted into Andhra Pradesh.
+At end 1956, Hyderabad State was disbanded by the Government of India and several of its districts were given to Maharashtra State, Mysore State and Madras State.
+The remainder was reconstituted into Andhra Pradesh.

 As a result, a number of officers of the government of Hyderabad were transferred to the other states.
 Asif Quadri's father Syed Ahmed Quadri was transferred to Mysore State as a part of this restructuring, and the family moved to Bangalore in the beginning of 1957.

 Asif Quadri chose to become an engineer and joined the College of Engineering Bangalore that year.
 He graduated as an electrical engineer in 1961.